Fine Art Self-Portrait Photography in Ireland — Meeting Myself Through Ritual and Image

 Over the years, I’ve worked with women entrepreneurs, artists, healers, and community leaders.
 In these sessions, the camera has often become a mirror of resilience, creativity, and confidence.
 With men, I’ve seen how photography can open unexpected doors to vulnerability and self-expression.

-What I love most is that moment when, after all voices of judgment turn quiet, someone sees their portrait and says: Ah yes—that feels like me.
+What I love most is that moment when, after all the voices of judgement become quiet, someone sees their portrait and says: Ah yes—that feels like me.

 That recognition, that deep acceptance, is the real gift.